Garden Collection

 Fairy Garden

-The Fairy Garden is home to individual fairy houses created by local children in the annual Fairy Garden House Contest.
-Miniature plants and fun artifacts delight both the young and old.
-Recently, the Fairy Garden was relocated to the Children’s Garden in a specially designed display area.
-Ram’s Masonry, Inc. donated all the intricate stonework and materials that feature raised rock islands for the fairy houses.
-This new location moves the houses off the ground and puts them at children’s height to ensure a close-up look from all sides of this magical village all season long.
+Home to individual fairy houses created by local children in the annual Fairy Garden House Contest, this garden located in the Children’s Garden.
+Ram’s Masonry, Inc. donated all the intricate stonework and materials that feature raised rock islands for the fairy houses, putting them at children’s height to ensure a close-up look from all sides.

 Children’s Garden

-The Children’s Garden recently sprouted a new look with new and exciting features including a redesign of its play structure into a Steamboat.
+The Children’s Garden features a Steamboat play structure.
 The Botanic Park’s young guests christened the boat: “The Lilac Queen,” due in part to its location to a nearby Lilac bush.
 The “Lilac Queen” houses a fabulous new Children’s Library that features books from Growing Good Kids Book Awards collection, National Awards for Children’s Literature About Gardens and Nature.
 Also featured is a namesake paddlewheel which pays homage to Steamboat Springs, and two smoke stacks!
-As part of the redesign the Botanic Park’s original Fairy Garden has been relocated to the Children’s Garden in a specially designed display area where fairy houses are now off the ground and at children height.
-Storytime in the Park with storytellers from the Bud Werner Library is back in the Children’s Garden with new stories and outdoor activities each Friday.
+As part of the redesign the Botanic Park’s original Fairy Garden has been relocated to the Children’s Garden in a specially designed display area.
+Storytime in the Park with storytellers from the Bud Werner Library happens every Friday during the summer months.

 Dorothy’s Garden

 Dorothy’s Garden was built to honor Carol and Rick Dowden’s Aunt Dorothy who was an avid gardener.
 Dorothy’s Garden covers the entire peninsula of the northwest corner of the Park near the Core Trail.
-The garden consists largely of native plants and trees including Ipomopsis aggregata, Scarlet Gilia, Quercus Gambelii, Gambels Oak, and Anthriscus Sylvestris, Cow Parsley.
-In the spring the slope leading up to the Arbor and bench is a sea of purple Lupinus polyphyllus, Lupine.
+The garden consists largely of native plants and trees including Ipomopsis aggregata, Scarlet Gilia, Quercus gambelii, Gambel Oak, and Anthriscus sylvestris, Cow Parsley.
 Machaeranthera bigloveii, Santa Fe Aster, aggressive Showy goldeneyeand Rosa woodsii, Western Wild Rose have naturalized on the peninsula and take over in the summer.
-Penstemon strictus or Rocky Mountain Beardtongue also makes a showy appearance in late spring to early summer.
-Quercus gambelii, Scrub Oak and Picea pungens, Colorado Blue Spruce shelter the entire peninsula but if you look closely you’ll see a special yellow Rosa harrisonii, Harison’s Rose, growing near the Blue Spruce.
-This garden is currently under a 3 year phased renovation.
+Quercus gambelii, Scrub Oak and Picea pungens, Colorado Blue Spruce shelter the entire peninsula.
+A special yellow Rosa harrisonii, Harison’s Rose, grows near the Blue Spruce.
+This garden is currently under a phased renovation.

 Doris’ Arbor Garden